-However, federated learning requires numerous rounds of communication which cost a lot, thus single-round communication is in high demand in practical applications.
+However, federated learning requires numerous rounds of communication which costs a lot, thus single-round communication is in high demand in practical applications.
 In many real-world scenarios, client-side resources are usually limited, the client is unwilling to repeat each round of model updates and instead wants to acquire a model with good performance after only one round of federated learning.
-As a result, one-shot federation learning becomes extracting increasing research interests in the community.
+As a result, one-shot federated learning gains increasing research interest in the community.

 Currently, most one-shot federated learning methods~\cite{guha2019one,salehkaleybar2021one,DBLP:conf/ijcai/LiHS21,zhang2021fedzkt,zhou2020distilled,9632275} rely on Knowledge Distillation~\cite{hinton2015distilling} or Dataset Distillation~\cite{wang2018dataset}.
 The fundamental idea is to use public data sets or the distilled synthetic data from clients to do model distillation on the server, where the local models play as teachers.
 There are still two issues with this approach.
 On one hand, it involves an additional training phase when compared to direct averaging, therefore the training cost is expensive.
 On the other hand, there is a problem of data domain mismatch between clients and the servers.
 The distillation may cause negative transfer if the public data set and the client data set do not originate from the same domain.